wilsonmar/drones/README.md

 # Table of Contents

-<a href="https://github.com/wilsonmar/drones/blob/master/README.md">This pagee outlines</a> the proposal and progress notes on using drones from DJI.
+<a href="https://github.com/wilsonmar/drones/blob/master/README.md">This page outlines</a> the proposal and progress notes on using drones from DJI.

 The proposal as requested: